intelligent-machine-learning/dlrover/docs/tutorial/fault_tolerations.md

 torch-mnist-debug-edljob-worker-4             0/1     Completed   0             3h10m
 ```

-From the log of worker-1 by `kubectl -n dlrover logs torch-mnist-debug-edljob-worker-1`, we can
+From the log of worker-1 by `kubectl -n dlrover logs torch-mnist-debug-edljob-worker-1`,
-see worker-1 fails because it is a straggler.
+worker-1 fails because it is a straggler.
 If we don't want to the worker-1 fails due to
 straggler, we can remove the config `dlrover-run --network-check --exclude-straggler`
 from the command like `dlrover-run --network-check`.